 Allocations of Authority

-No matter the size of your local government, having a list of persons with investment authority and responsibilities will streamline the investment process.
-Implementing these internal controls also helps minimize fraud, employee error, and misrepresentation.
+No matter the size of your local government, having a list of persons with investment authority and responsibilities will help streamline the investment process.
+Implementing these internal controls can also help reduce fraud, employee error, and misrepresentation.

 Ethics/Conflicts of Interest

-Have a set of guidelines in place to prevent officers/employees from engaging in personal business or advances when investing for the entity.
-If there is a potential conflict of interest, require a statement in writing of each conflict.
+Have a set of guidelines in place to prohibit officers/employees from engaging in personal business or advances when investing for the entity.
+If there is a potential conflict of interest, appropriate documentation of each conflict can be key.